Source code for mpqp.core.instruction.gates.gate_definition

 from typeguard import typechecked

-from mpqp.tools.generics import Matrix, one_lined_repr
+from mpqp.tools.display import one_lined_repr

-from mpqp.tools.maths import is_unitary, matrix_eq
+from mpqp.tools.maths import is_power_of_two, is_unitary, matrix_eq

 [docs]@typechecked class GateDefinition(ABC): """Abstract class used to handle the definition of a Gate.
 A quantum gate can be defined in several ways, and this class allows us to define it as we prefer.
 It also handles the translation from one definition to another.
 This said, for now only one way of defining the gates is supported, using their matricial semantics.
-Example: >>> gate_matrix = np.array([[0, 0, 0, 1], [0, 1, 0, 0], [1, 0, 0, 0], [0, 0, 1, 0]]) >>> gate_definition = UnitaryMatrix(gate_matrix) >>> custom_gate = CustomGate(gate_definition, [0]) """ # TODO: put this back once we implement the other definitions # This class permit to define a gate in 4 potential ways: # 1. the unitary matrix defining the gate # 2. a combination of several other gates # 3. a combination of Kraus operators # 4. the decomposition of the gate in the Pauli basis (only possible for LU gates)
+Example: >>> gate_matrix = np.array([[0, 0, 0, 1], [0, 1, 0, 0], [1, 0, 0, 0], [0, 0, 1, 0]]) >>> gate_definition = UnitaryMatrix(gate_matrix) >>> custom_gate = CustomGate(gate_definition, [0,1]) """ # TODO: put this back once we implement the other definitions.
+Are those # definitions really useful in practice ? # This class permit to define a gate in 4 potential ways: # 1. the unitary matrix defining the gate # 2. a combination of several other gates # 3. a combination of Kraus operators # 4. the decomposition of the gate in the Pauli basis (only possible for LU gates)

 [docs] @abstractmethod def subs( self, values: dict[Expr | str, Complex], remove_symbolic: bool = False, disable_symbol_warn: bool = False, ) -> GateDefinition: pass